GNU: Name

 GNU is a recursive acronym for "GNU's Not Unix!", chosen because GNU's design is Unix-like, but differs from Unix by being free software and containing no Unix code.
-Stallman chose the name by using various plays on words, including the song The Gnu.
+Stallman chose the name by using various plays on words, including the song "The Gnu".

 History

-Development of the GNU operating system was initiated by Richard Stallman while he worked at MIT Artificial Intelligence Laboratory.
+Development of the GNU software was initiated by Richard Stallman while he worked at the MIT Artificial Intelligence Laboratory.
 It was called the GNU Project, and was publicly announced on September 27, 1983, on the net.unix-wizards and net.usoft newsgroups by Stallman.
 Software development began on January 5, 1984, when Stallman quit his job at the Lab so that they could not claim ownership or interfere with distributing GNU components as free software.

 The goal was to bring a completely free software operating system into existence.
 Stallman wanted computer users to be free to study the source code of the software they use, share software with other people, modify the behavior of software, and publish their modified versions of the software.
 This philosophy was published as the GNU Manifesto in March 1985.

 Richard Stallman's experience with the Incompatible Timesharing System (ITS), an early operating system written in assembly language that became obsolete due to discontinuation of PDP-10, the computer architecture for which ITS was written, led to a decision that a portable system was necessary.
 It was thus decided that the development would be started using C and Lisp as system programming languages, and that GNU would be compatible with Unix.
 At the time, Unix was already a popular proprietary operating system.
 The design of Unix was modular, so it could be reimplemented piece by piece.

 Much of the needed software had to be written from scratch, but existing compatible third-party free software components were also used such as the TeX typesetting system, the X Window System, and the Mach microkernel that forms the basis of the GNU Mach core of GNU Hurd (the official kernel of GNU).
 With the exception of the aforementioned third-party components, most of GNU has been written by volunteers; some in their spare time, some paid by companies, educational institutions, and other non-profit organizations.
 In October 1985, Stallman set up the Free Software Foundation (FSF).
 In the late 1980s and 1990s, the FSF hired software developers to write the software needed for GNU.

 As GNU gained prominence, interested businesses began contributing to development or selling GNU software and technical support.
 The most prominent and successful of these was Cygnus Solutions, now part of Red Hat.